Website vs. Landing Page: How Many Pages do I need for my Contractor Business?

-A one-page website is easy to build using a DIY website building platform, but it limits your SEO and makes it hard for customers to see you as an expert.
+A single landing page is easy to build using a DIY website building platform, but it limits your SEO and makes it hard for customers to see you as an expert.
 Adding more pages helps you rank for more keywords, solve more of your customer’s problems, and earn more leads when combined with a Google Ad campaign.

-Part of being a successful tradie is being great with your hands – so you might have thought about building your own website too.
+Part of being a successful contractor is being great with your hands – so you might have thought about building your own website too.

 You might be thinking about setting aside some time to play with one of the many website builders and knock up a site yourself, or you might be thinking about hiring an agency.

 Either way, you don’t want to create more pages than you need to because that’ll sap up your free time if you go the DIY route, and add unnecessary costs if you go with an agency.

 Because there are plenty of websites made up of one big page where you can scroll from top to bottom in a few seconds.
 Then there are plenty of other websites with so many pages you get lost in a few clicks.

 As you plan your site, it’s natural to wonder if you should create one landing page full of info for people to browse, or add multiple pages with more specific info on each service you provide.